Cricket-Brook finally delivers on hefty price tag with first century of IPL season

-April 14 (Reuters) - England's Harry Brook notched up the first century of the Indian Premier League (IPL) season as the Sunrisers Hyderabad batter helped his team to a season-high total of 228 against Kolkata Knight Riders on Friday.
+April 14 (Reuters) - England's Harry Brook rebounded from three failures with the bat in resounding fashion with the first century of the Indian Premier League (IPL) season as he guided the Sunrisers Hyderabad to a 23-run victory overthe Kolkata Knight Riders on Friday.

 Brook, 24, is one of England's most exciting talents and an all-format player who came with a whopping $1.62 million price tag in the player auction.